The BEST Greek Salad recipe!

 Greek salad makes a delicious main dish (especially when you add grilled chicken) and can double as an amazing side dish.
 Try it with this Greek Souvlaki Chicken, Homemade Pita Bread, or Greek Quinoa Stuffed Peppers.

 You guys….I am such a sucker for Greek salads….and so is the rest of my family!

 I make them ALL the time…not just because I’m obsessed with the flavors, but because they’re so easy to make and I usually have all the ingredients on hand.

-Between the fresh veggies, the kalamata olives, the feta cheese, and the Greek dressing, Greek salads really are packed with flavor.
-And whether you add grilled chicken or not, they make an incredibly satisfying meal lunch or dinner.
+Between the fresh veggies, the kalamata olives, the feta cheese, and the Greek dressing, this salad really is packed with flavor.
+And whether you add grilled chicken or not, it makes an incredibly satisfying meal lunch or dinner.

-I’m pretty sure my love of Greek Salad started in my early 20’s, when I was living downtown and there was a cute little Greek cafe just around the corner.
+I’m pretty sure my love of this salad tarted in my early 20’s, when I was living downtown and there was a cute little Greek cafe just around the corner.